metacpan/metacpan-cpan-extracted/distros/H/Hustle-Table/README.md

 prepared/created.
 The dispatcher is an anonymous subroutine, which tests its argument against the matcher in each entry in the table.

-It returns a list containing the first entry that matched, and an anonymous array of any captures from regex  matching.
+It returns a list containing the first entry that matched, and if applicable, an anonymous array of any captures from regex matching.

 If more entries are required to be added to the table, the dispatcher must be prepared again.

 A cache (hash) is used to drastically improve table lookup performance.
 Entries are automatically added to the cache.
-However removal of cache entries is up to the user to implement on a application basis.
+A cache hit with a regex matcher will re execute the regexp to ensure the captures are returned as expected.
+Removal of cache entries is up to the user to implement on a application basis.

 ## API Change